evehartwell/portfolio-2024/docs/index_content.md

-## Welcome.
+## Welcome

 I’m Eve!
 I am an aspiring UX designer and current IS student.
 I am passionate about design, tech, and fashion, looking to bridge the gaps between these fields.

 - [Portfolio]()
 - [About Me]()